If You Are Looking For A Quiet, Uncrowded Beach Look No Further Than Edisto Beach, SC

 Search for seashells and fossils on the beach (Edisto Beach is famous for this).

-Visit the Edisto Island Serpentarium for displays which include feeding of snakes and alligators.
+Visit the Edisto Island Serpentarium for displays that include feeding of snakes and alligators.

 Find events at the Edisto Beach State Park Environmental Learning Center.
 Their calendar changes regularly, so make sure to check it out before you go.

-Eat at one of the unique, local restaurants such as McConkey’s Jungle Shack, The Waterfront Restaurant, and SeaCow Eatery, just to name a few.
+Eat at one of the unique, local restaurants such as McConkey’s Jungle Shack or the SeaCow Eatery, just to name a few.
 Enterprise Pavilion is a waterfront bar, restaurant, and gift shop, and is a great place to check out, as well.

 Play golf at the Plantation Course at Edisto.